Suppose I want to display a georeferenced image that is available on a web.

 First, we downloaded it and placed it on the hard disk.

 For this purpose, and since it is a sheet with a scale greater than 1 in one million, georeferencing it to Chilazo It's enough.
-This is done by importing it as a superimposed image and then stretching it until the limits coincide; in case of having had end coordinates, it would have been more accurate to insert them in lat / lon.
+This is done by importing it as an overlay image and then stretching it until the boundaries match; if you had end coordinates, it would have been more accurate to insert them in lat / lon.

 Otherwise, I have arranged an approximate 65% opacity.